 - fully funding the “Complete Streets” program, and providing state money to fund portions of paving and rehabilitation projects in combination with other funding sources; and

-- encouraging state coordination with municipalities on state-managed projects regarding appropriate siting of transportation infrastructure and ensuring funding is available to pay for required stormwater management infrastructure at the time projects are constructed or re-constructed.
+- encouraging state coordination with municipalities on state-managed projects regarding appropriate siting of transportation infrastructure and ensuring funding is available to pay for required stormwater management infrastructure when projects are constructed or re-constructed.

-- requiring all railroad-related projects to comply with environmental regulations, especially regarding water quality;
+- requiring that all railroad-related projects comply with environmental regulations, especially those regarding water quality;

 - requiring rail companies to notify municipalities of hazardous materials they are transporting through or storing within a municipality’s borders;